ConceptaNjolima/MyTNTResources/Week 1/Intro to Git.md

        * `git checkout` - command lists all the branches and lets you switch between them.
 This can also be switched from the status bar.
        * You can also create a branch in Sourcetree by clicking "Branch" button.

-12. NTs create a repo and upload files, then clone from repo and create a branch.
+12. **Try it** - NTs create a repo and upload files, then clone from repo and create a branch.
+---

 13. **Demo** - change, stage, commit, then push
      * The cycle is make a change, stage, commit, then push.